 Indianapolis, IN 46204

 John G. Baker was named to the Court of Appeals in 1989, which makes him the longest-serving member on the current Court.
 He served as Chief Judge of the Court of Appeals from 2007-2010 and in 2012 was Presiding Judge of the Court's First District,which covers all of southern Indiana.

 Judge Baker is a southern Indiana native who grew up along the Ohio River in Aurora, but attended high school at Culver Military Academy in northern Indiana.
 He earned a B.A. in history from Indiana University in 1968 and his J.D. from Indiana University School of Law-Bloomington in 1971.

 He then practiced law in Bloomington as a partner in Baker, Barnhart and Andrews, and later served for 13.5 years as judge of Monroe County and Monroe Superior Courts.
 In that time, he disposed of more than 15,000 cases – solid preparation for the more than 5,000 majority opinions he has written for the Court of Appeals.

 In 2013, Judge Baker retired after 33 years of teaching at the School of Public and Environmental Affairs, Indiana University-Bloomington.
-He continues to teach the American Legal System for Foreign Lawyers at Indiana University McKinney School of Law for over 10 years.
+He retired in 2015 after teaching a class for foreign lawyers at Indiana University McKinney School of Law for over 10 years.
 He has also served on the faculties of the Indiana Judicial College, Indiana Continuing Legal Education Forum and the National Institute of Trial Advocacy.